hanella91/hiking_rest_api/README.md

 - Mysql server

-If you wouldn't like to install mysql on your local machine, i recommend to install docker and lunch mysql with the command given in the setup.
+If you wouldn't like to install mysql on your local machine, I recommend to install docker and lunch mysql with the command given in the setup.

 ## Installation

 Database info:
 ```
-port: 3304
+port: 3306
 host : root
 password : 1234
 Database : hikers